Access4all/adg/pages/examples/forms/non-interactive-content/README.md

 [Example](_examples/associating-too-much-content-to-form-controls-using-aria)

 Admittedly, this example feels a bit artificial.
-But you get the point: listening to too much info at a time is making tired quickly.
+But you get the point: listening to too much information at a time is making tired quickly.
 To fully understand, the user will have to manually trigger the whole announcement again and again - a very tedious task, especially for people with mental disabilities.

-In addition, a lot of semantic information about the referenced elements (that would be announced in browse mode) isn't announced this way: while list items are still recognisable by the prefix "bullet", other semantic information isn't announced at all (for examples occurrences of headings and links).
+In addition, a lot of semantic information about the referenced elements (that would be announced in browse mode) is not announced this way: while list items are still recognisable by the prefix "bullet", other semantic information is not announced at all (for examples occurrences of headings and links).

 #### Giving a short clue instead